qualimente/containers-from-scratch-exercises/README.md

 To follow along with this demo:

+1. Clone this repo
-1. Install Vagrant w/ Virtualbox support; tested w/ Vagrant 1.8.5
+2. Install Vagrant w/ Virtualbox support; tested w/ Vagrant 1.8.5
-2. run `bootstrap.sh` # will install an Ubuntu 16.04.2 Vagrant box
+3. run `bootstrap.sh` # will install an Ubuntu 16.04.2 Vagrant box
-3. run `vagrant up`
+4. run `vagrant up`
-4. follow steps in `demo.sh` #almost, but not quite runnable
+5. follow steps in `demo.sh` #almost, but not quite runnable

 Note: The Vagrant VM provider is Virtualbox.
 If you need to use a different provider you can: